GreptimeTeam/docs/docs/v0.6/en/faq-and-others/faq.md

 - Query Language Support: We support PromQL for observability and SQL for data analysis, and incorporate Python for complex data processing.
 InfluxDB, on the other hand, uses InfluxQL and SQL.

 We're a young, rapidly evolving project and always looking to improve.
 For more details, visit [our Blog](https://greptime.com/blogs/) and [Contributor Guide](https://docs.greptime.com/contributor-guide/overview).
 We welcome your interest and contributions!

+## As a first-timer looking to contribute to GreptimeDB, where can I find a comprehensive guide to get started?

+Welcome!
+Please refer to our [contribution guide](https://github.com/GreptimeTeam/greptimedb/blob/main/CONTRIBUTING.md).
+For those new to GreptimeDB, we have a selected collection of [good first issues](https://github.com/GreptimeTeam/greptimedb/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+first+issue%22).
+Feel free to reach us in Slack channel anytime!

+## Does GreptimeDB have a way to handle absolute counters that can reset, like InfluxDB's non-negative differential?
+How do aggregations work with these counters, and is PromQL preferred over SQL for them?
+Also, is there a plan to integrate PromQL functions into SQL, similar to InfluxDB v3?

+GreptimeDB, like Prometheus, handles counters effectively.
+Functions like` reset()`, `rate()`, or `delta()` in GreptimeDB are designed to automatically detect and adjust for counter resets.
+While it's not recommended to use the `deriv()` function on a counter since it's meant for gauges, you can apply `rate()` to your counter and then use `deriv()`.
+PromQL is indeed more suitable for operations involving counters, given its origin in Prometheus.
+However, we are exploring the integration of PromQL functions into SQL for greater flexibility.
+If you're interested in implementing functions into GreptimeDB, we have documentation available which you can check out: [Greptime Documentation](https://github.com/GreptimeTeam/greptimedb/blob/main/docs/how-to/how-to-write-aggregate-function.md).